-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
+Cancer starts when cells in the body start to grow out of control.
+Cells in nearly any part of the body can become cancer, and can spread to other parts.
 To learn more about how cancers start and spread, see What Is Cancer?

 The gallbladder is a small, pear-shaped organ under the liver.
 Both the liver and the gallbladder are behind the right lower ribs.
 In adults, the gallbladder is usually about 3 to 4 inches long and normally no wider than an inch.

-When food (especially fatty food) is being digested, the gallbladder contracts and releases bile through a small tube called the cystic duct.
-The cystic duct joins up with the common hepatic duct, which comes from the liver, to form the common bile duct.
-The common bile duct joins with the main duct from the pancreas (the pancreatic duct) to empty into the duodenum (the first part of the small intestine) at the ampulla of Vater.
+When food (especially fatty food) is being digested, the gallbladder squeezes and sends bile through a small tube called the cystic duct.
+The cystic duct joins up with the common hepatic duct (which comes from the liver) to form the common bile duct.
+The common bile duct joins with the main duct from the pancreas (the pancreatic duct) to empty into the first part of the small intestine (the duodenum) at the ampulla of Vater.

 The gallbladder helps digest food, but you don't need it to live.
 Many people have their gallbladders removed and go on to live normal lives.